rhatdan/docker/docs/sources/reference/builder.md

 > the result; `CMD` does not execute anything at build time, but specifies
 > the intended command for the image.

+## COMMENT
+   COMMENT [STRING]

+The `COMMENT` instruction allows you to describe your Dockerfile.
+If you want a multiline string, supply `\` at the end of the line.

+For example:

+  COMMENT This is a Dockerfile, of course! \
+  It does some neat things!

+This is yielded from the API as well; from the output of `docker inspect [IMAGE]`, in the "Config" section, there is a "Description" element that corresponds to this string.

 ## EXPOSE

     EXPOSE <port> [<port>...]